Divorce Can Produce Happiness, Experts Say

 And when you feel lonely, as divorcees do from time to time, you should remember that “you’re not all that alone.”
 Indeed, not only can you join new groups dedicated to single people, but you can also reconnect with old friends while continuing to make new acquaintances.

 If you have questions about divorce, you should contact an experienced Chicago divorce lawyer as soon as possible.
-At the law offices of M. Scott Gordon & Associates, we have years of experience handling Illinois divorces and can discuss your case with you today.
+At the law offices of Gordon & Perlut, LLC, we have years of experience handling Illinois divorces and can discuss your case with you today.